Optimal multiple testing under family-wise error control: elementary symmetric polynomials and a scalable algorithm: Problem formulation

 \begin{assumption}[Arrangement-increasing] For $i \neq j$ with $(\Lambda_i - \Lambda_j)(h_i - h_j) \le 0$, we have $\mathcal{L}_{\vec{h}}(\vec{X}) \le \mathcal{L}_{\vec{h}}\{\sigma_{ij}(\vec{X})\}$, where $\Lambda_k = g(u_k)$ is the likelihood ratio and $\sigma_{ij}$ is the transposition of coordinates $i$ and $j$. \end{assumption}

 This assumption states that the joint density is arrangement-increasing in the likelihood ratios and the alternative indicators.
 Under these two assumptions, it suffices to search over symmetric, likelihood-ratio-ordered policies \citep[Theorem~1]{RHPA22}: policies that reject a leading block of hypotheses when sorted by their likelihood ratios.
+Symmetry and exchangeability also make ${\rm FWER}_\gamma$ depend on the configuration only through the number $\gamma$ of alternatives; the configurations $\vec{h}_0, \ldots, \vec{h}_{K-1}$ therefore exhaust the non-vacuous family-wise error constraints across all $2^K$ configurations, while $\vec{h}_K$ (all alternatives) has no true null and hence family-wise error rate zero.